 As a former refugee, I know how essential trusted civic and cultural ties can be to ensure safety, stability, and success in life.
 There is a strong sense of community and collective duty in East Portland that drew me to make it my home.
 We are industrious, resilient, and powerful—and we all belong.
 I have worked with the people of East Portland and North Clackamas for twenty years as a community organizer and advocate, and I will continue fighting shoulder-to-shoulder with you, the residents of District 24, as your State Senator.

-Kayse’s lived experiences represent the people of Senate District 24, and his years of deep, on-the ground relationships mean he will bring the diverse voices of our entire community to Salem, passing policies aimed at changing all our lives for the better.
+Kayse’s lived experiences represent the people of Senate District 24, and he brings his years of deep, on-the ground relationships and the diverse voices of our entire community to Salem, passing policies aimed at changing all our lives for the better.
 Kayse knows what it’s like to make difficult choices in hard times and to overcome barriers—and it’s this adversity that has helped prepare him to lead as we recover from multiple crises.
-Kayse would be the first former refugee and the first Muslim serving in the Oregon Senate, and he will diligently represent all of the residents of Senate District 24 in Salem.
+Kayse is the first former refugee and the first Muslim serving in the Oregon Senate, and he diligently represents all of the residents of Senate District 24 in Salem.

 Kayse Jama's Story

 I was born into a nomad family in Somalia.
 In order to survive the harsh desert environment, interdependency was key to our survival—everyone in the family had a role to play and if one of us failed to do our job, the entire system would collapse.
 I carry this collective thinking with me until today and I believe that everyone’s unique skills, contributions, and talents only make our communities stronger.
 It’s what drives my passion to make a difference in my community.